ClaireLevy/PrEP_Study_Analysis/PrEP_Study_Microarray_Analysis.md

 </tbody>
 </table>

-Which DE probes from the PrEP study overlap with those from MTN-007?
+Which DE probes from the PreP study overlap with those from MTN-007?
 --------------------------------------------------------------------

 <table style="width:86%;">